Shantanu Gupta: Early life and education

 Shantanu Gupta was born on 7 February 1979 in Bareilly, a town in Uttar Pradesh and raised in Rishikesh, Uttarakhand, where his father worked in the public sector company Indian Drugs and Pharmaceuticals Limited (IDPL).
 He did his schooling from Kendriya Vidyalaya and subsequently studied engineering degree at G. B. Pant University of Agriculture and Technology.
-He thereafter studied Management at XLRI, Jamshedpur and worked as a consultant for many years in India and abroad.
-In 2008 he went to the Institute of Development Studies (IDS), University of Sussex, United Kingdom, to do his Masters in Governance and Development.
+He thereafter studied management at XLRI, Jamshedpur and worked as a consultant for many years in India and abroad.
+In 2008 he went to the Institute of Development Studies (IDS), University of Sussex, United Kingdom, to do his master's degree in Governance and Development.
+Shantanu is also a Gurkul Chevening fellow from the University of Oxford, UK.

 Career

-Gupta started his career with a CAD/CAM software company in Hyderabad named Intergraph and over the years worked for different organizations like Quark, Geometric Software, Mercedes Benz, Amdocs and Wipro.
+Gupta started his career with a CAD/CAM software company in Hyderabad named Intergraph and over the years worked for different organizations like Quark, Geometric Software, Mercedes-Benz, Amdocs and Wipro.
 Later he left corporate life and started his social sector career with Naandi Foundation.
 Under Naandi, he helped manage projects related to remedial education interventions in Andhra Pradesh, Maharashtra & New Delhi.
 He also worked with UNICEF for its Integrated District Approach (IDA) project in Bundelkhand, Uttar Pradesh.
 Subsequently, he became the part of Centre for Civil Society (CCS), a think tank.
 Gupta has been a proponent of private schools with a lower fee option, vis a vis government run free and subsidized schools.

 He is also the communication advisor to Baba Ramdev and alumni of XLRI Jamshedpur and Institute of Development Studies (IDS), University of Sussex, (United Kingdom) in India.

 Gupta had left his corporate career and became an author and he writes on political & policy issues.